 Clean trays weekly if using pans.
 After dumping, add a thin layer of pine shavings or sawdust to absorb urine.
 Never use cedar shavings.
 Cedar is toxic to rabbits and the strong scent irritates their lungs.

-Purchase quality cages from Bass Equipment, Klubertanz, BunnyRabbit.com, Grandview Rabbitry, or KW Cages.
-Avoid pet-style cages and the cheap ones from Tractor Supply – they are flimsy and you will probably be replacing them within a year.
-To save money, you can buy quality used cages.
+Purchase quality cages or cage wire from Bass Equipment, Klubertanz, BunnyRabbit.com, Grandview Rabbitry, or KW Cages.
+Avoid pet-style cages and the cheap ones from Tractor Supply – they are flimsy and you’ll probably be replacing them within a year.
+To save money, build your own or buy quality used cages.
 Just clean them well and replace any rusty floor wire before using.

 Put a slotted plastic resting mat in the center of each cage so rabbits have a place to sit off the wire.
 Resting mats work much better than boards since urine drains through instead of soaking in.
+Avoid placing mats in the corner where rabbits are more likely to pee/poo on them.
 Buy a few extra so you can easily swap them out for cleaning.

 Meat Rabbit Hutches